z4rn0x/jeedom_docs/plugins/xiaomihome/wifi.md

  https://drive.google.com/drive/folders/18OyC78peggCdiMmmT7i5bpvpdMJl1Ec1?usp=sharing

-* L’installer, l’ouvrir se connecter avec son identifiant xiaomi afin de récupérer sa configuration habituelle.
+* L’installer, l’ouvrir se connecter avec son identifiant Xiaomi afin de récupérer sa configuration habituelle.
 * Récupérer son token:
- Sur la nouvelle appli mi home : Aller sur l'appliance, menu configuration / général settings / informations sur le réseau Deux lignes nous intéressent : l’adresse IP locale du robot et le token Notez précieusement et sans erreur ces informations.
-Quand c’est bon, vous pouvez désinstaller mi home modifié pour réinstaller la version officielle
+ Sur la nouvelle appli Mi Home : Aller sur l'appliance, menu configuration / général settings / informations sur le réseau Deux lignes nous intéressent : l’adresse IP locale du robot et le token Notez précieusement et sans erreur ces informations.
+Quand c’est bon, vous pouvez désinstaller Mi Home modifié pour réinstaller la version officielle.

 ### 5ème méthode (Packet Sender Tool)
-During setup of Mi Home devices the device tokens an be retrieved by sending a ping command to the device.
+During setup of Mi Home devices the device tokens can be retrieved by sending a ping command to the device.
 This method uses a tool called Packet Sender which you will need to download.
 Choose the portable version which does not require installation.
 • Download the portable version of Packet Sender.
 • Reset the device following the instructions from the device manual, this usually means holding one or two buttons for 10 seconds.
 This will reset all device settings including the Wi-Fi settings.
 • After reset the device will create a it's own Wi-Fi network.
 This network will have a name related to the device and is used for configuring the device but will also allow us to retrieve the token.
 Connect to this Wi-Fi network with your computer which has Packet Sender running.